viniersiren/ts-mls/docs/09-resumption.md

 const bobNewKeyPackage = await generateKeyPackage(bobCredential, defaultCapabilities, defaultLifetime, [], impl)
 const aliceNewKeyPackage = await generateKeyPackage(aliceCredential, defaultCapabilities, defaultLifetime, [], impl)
 const newGroupId = new TextEncoder().encode("new-group1")

-const branchCommitResult = await branchGroup( aliceGroup, aliceNewKeyPackage.publicPackage,
+// Alice branches the old group into a new one with new key packages and a new group id const branchCommitResult = await branchGroup( aliceGroup, aliceNewKeyPackage.publicPackage,